seng438-winter-2022/seng438-a4-hnschaefer/Assignment4-ReportTemplate.md

 TC7 - Used different sorting parameters and filters

-TC8 - Navigated from triangle rewards page to internal pages and external hosted media (youtube)
+TC8 - Navigated from triangle rewards page to internal pages and external hosted media (YouTube)

 # Discuss advantages and disadvantages of Selenium vs. Sikulix